The Nicehash Hack 2017

 - Tax data from publicly available annual reports of the company.

-- Statements made by the company to its customers or the press (e.g. in its blog).
+- Statements made by the company to its customers and the press (e.g. in its blog).

 - Research on the presumed turnover of the company (through statistics on their website).